-There is no real environmental analysis or significant public involvement process prior to the exchange.
-What we have instead is a mining company using its considerable wealth to garner support and curry favor with various interest groups.
-What will this do to Devil's Canyon?
+There would be no real environmental analysis or significant public involvement process prior to the exchange.
+What we have, instead, is a mining company using its considerable wealth to garner support and curry favor with various interest groups.
+What will this do to Gaan Canyon?

 Will it destroy Apache Leap?
 Where will the ore be processed?
 What about the rock waste?
 How will the concerns of the native peoples be addressed?
-And most of all, what is the rush?
+And, most of all, what is the rush?
 Why does this proposal not include adequate time for public review, analysis, and appraisal?
-Even if RCC started moving forward with plans to mine today, it is unlikely they would be ready to mine this copper for several years.
-There is plenty of time to do a thorough analysis and look at the alternatives, the costs, the values of the lands - including environmental and cultural - and to consider the public's concerns.
+Even if RCM started moving forward with plans to mine today, it is unlikely it would be ready to mine this copper for several years.
+There is plenty of time to do a thorough analysis and to look at the alternatives, the costs, the values of the lands - including environmental and cultural - and to consider the public's concerns.

-For these reasons and more, we oppose S.409.
+For these reasons and more, we oppose HR.1904.